ProofreaderPro.ai

 Most universities have stopped pretending AI does not exist and now draw the line around authorship and disclosure.
 Using AI to help draft, then editing that draft into your own words and disclosing it, sits on the acceptable side almost everywhere.
 Submitting AI output as if you wrote it from scratch does not, and a humanizer cannot move you across that line.
 It only changes how the text reads, never who is accountable for it.

-So the honest test is simple.
+So the real test is simple.
 Could you explain and defend every claim in the essay without the model in front of you?
 If yes, you are editing your own work and a humanizer is a legitimate polish step.
 If no, the tool is helping you misrepresent authorship, and that is the definition most integrity offices use.
 We wrote a fuller breakdown of that boundary in is using an AI humanizer cheating.

 Disclosure is the part students skip, and it is the cheapest insurance you have.
 Many programs now expect a short line noting where and how you used AI.
 A sentence in your methods or acknowledgements costs you nothing and takes the whole question of concealment off the table.